leafsphp/new-docs/leaf/v/2.4/core/fs.md

 $data = $fs->move_file("items.txt", "./home/");
 ```

-#### upload_file <sup class="new-tag-1">New in v2.4 beta</sup>
+#### upload_file <sup class="new-tag-1">New in v2.4</sup>

 <div class="alert -warning">
 This method was previously upload.
-In v2.4 beta, upload_file has received a lot of fixes and new features.
+In v2.4, upload_file has received a lot of fixes and new features.
 Also the older upload method has been removed.
 </div>

 `upload_file` as the name suggests is a method that makes file uploading a breeze.
-This is the main highlight of `Leaf\FS` in v2.4 beta.
+This is the main highlight of `Leaf\FS` in v2.4.
 Also unlike in earlier versions, `upload_file` supports more type of files.

 It takes in 3 parameters: